williexwill/Data_Viz_Final/NOTES.md

 When I add a transition to the x-axis .call, the select function is no longer able to grab/join/generate the circles. (error seems to be with me tring to append after text the transition...)

 When I tried to add an enter function (never mind update/exit) to the circles, it fails to append any circles to the svg...(no error appearing, just circles aren't being appended...)

+After office hours I realized I had some chaining issues.
+With a little trial and error I was able to rework the script and get everything functioning.